brianhigh/lp2da/basic_python_syntax.md

 ## Interactive Tutorials

-These two free courses offer browser-based environments with guided, interactive, hands-on tutorials for learning Python.
+These free courses offer browser-based environments with online, guided, interactive tutorials for learning Python.
-Try both of these.
-Just do section 1 of each course for now.
-The three courses are listed in order from beginner to intermediate skill levels.
-(Some offer some introductory video instruction with the guided tutorials.
-Watch these videos too.)
+Try all of these courses if you have the time and interest.
+Otherwise, try at least one of the courses.
+Just do section 1 of each course you choose to try.
+The three courses are listed in increasing skill level -- from absolute beginner to intermediate.
+Some of these courses include short introductory videos along with the interactive tutorials.
+So, as the videos appear, watch them before proceeding to complete the exercises that they introduce.

 * [Code School: Try Python](https://www.codeschool.com/courses/try-python) - Level 1
 * [Codecademy: Python](https://www.codecademy.com/learn/python) - 1 Python Syntax